hcl14/AutoPhrase/README.md

 -------

-My attempt to change unstable POS tagger to stanford [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase).<br>
+My attempt to change unstable POS tagger to Stanford for [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase).<br>

 Currently only English is supported.<br>